neilberget/buildbot-docker/README.md

-To try out.
-Make sure you have docker installed, then:
+To try make sure you have docker installed, then:

     cd buildbot-master
     ./run.sh